singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 Sure enough, if you run this on large values of n, you should get something very close to 0.5.

 **6.8 	The Egg Drop Problem:**  There is a building of 100 floors.
 If an egg drops from the Nth floor or above, it will break.
-If it's  dropped from any floor below, it will not break.You're given two eggs.
+If it's  dropped from any floor below, it will not break.
+You're given two eggs.
 Find N, while minimizing the number of drops for the worst case.

 SOLUTION